openharmony/docs/en/application-dev/application-models/hop-cross-device-migration.md

 - Create an empty distributed data object to receive restored data.
 - Read the network ID of the distributed data object from [want](../reference/apis-ability-kit/js-apis-app-ability-want.md).
 - Register [on()](../reference/apis-arkdata/js-apis-data-distributedobject.md#onstatus9) to listen for data changes.
-In the event callback indicating that **status** is **restored**, implement the service operations that need to be performed when the data restoration is complete.
+In the event callback indicating that **status** is **restore**, implement the service operations that need to be performed when the data restoration is complete.
 - Call [setSessionId()](../reference/apis-arkdata/js-apis-data-distributedobject.md#setsessionid9) to add the data object to the network, and activate the distributed data object.

 > **NOTE**